 When it all started

-I had always enjoyed film since I could remember.
-I owe a lot to my dad plopping me on a chair while he put on The Good, The Bad, and The Ugly.
+I had always enjoyed story telling since I could remember.
+I owe a lot to my dad plopping me on a chair while he put on Blade Runner on an old VHS.
 I began to question things like camera angles, locations, wardrobe.
 Seeing movies like Blade Runner and Apocalypse Now really put visuals and great storytelling into perspective for me.

 So, I came up with an idea and one such idea opened a gateway of brainstorming, web-charts, timelines, locations, timelines for those specific locations, names, and technologies.
 I was hooked on writing at that point.
 To be honest, whenever I'm writing, immersed in other worlds, I feel as though that is what I'm supposed to be doing in my life.

 It's a strange thing, perspective.
-I don't think any of this would be possible if my dad hadn't plopped me in front of that TV to watch The Good, The Bad, and The Ugly all those years ago.
+I don't think any of this would be possible if my dad hadn't shown me a particular film all those years ago.